Chapter 1 : two sisters, dark and light, red and white

-But when he searched for the flutter of red, he could only find the ghost of girl feet pressing into bare flower beds.
-She was where her sister fell on the path, shrouded in bloodied white, pool of red cloth at her feet, rebirthed to complete death's cycle.
+But when he searched for the flutter of red, he only found the ghost of girl feet pressed into the bare flower beds.
+She stood where her sister fell on the path, shrouded in bloodied white, pool of red cloth at her feet.
 He approached pawing, asking why.
 She responded with pity.

 "I was young, Teddy."

 In a snap of blood-lust, he sprang and she fled.
 She did not return.
 Flowers stems turned brittle, watered with blood and spit and thirst, as he stalked in his forest prison.
 What would it take for Little Red to pick up her coat and stray from the path again?

 She appeared in spring, gliding down the path in new, white robes—healer robes.
 In her hand was a vial of hissing liquid, whispering guilt.
 Feet bare, she stepped into the thorns.
 Blood pricked the air and he stood rigid, poison lust bubbling in his veins.
 She unstopped the vial and lifted it toward his mouth.

 The trance snapped when the first drop fell.
 He clenched his jaw, but she pried it open, no consoling kiss to dull the pain of the new poison burning down his throat.
 It spilled from the cracks of his teeth as he lashed, rabid—but he calmed.

 She stayed to soothe him.
 He was docile again.
 Hers.
 He licked at her hand, trailing down her sweet leg, to her thorn-scratched feet.
 He licked until her blood soaked his tongue.
 If she felt his veins boiling anew under her fingers, she did not show it.
 Like sister, like ice, fingers so carelessly combing the knots from his fur.

 And turbulence rumbled in his heartbeat.
 His blood whispered instinct—instinct was incurable.